0xDK44Bor/0xDK44Bor/readme.md

 Goal is to build more open source projects in Android Development and Web Application Development.
 Open for Collaborations.
 Reach out to me via twitter or Linkedin.

 ## ➤ Some tools that I work on
+- C/C++
-- Java
+- Python
 - Javascript
-- Python
-- Typescript
 - React
+- Node js
+- Django
+- Next js
+- SQL
+- Mongo DB
+- Docker
-- Next.js
+- Bash
-- Springboot
+- Vi/Vim
 - AWS
-- TailwindCss
-- Solidity
-- Node.js

 ## ➤ Something I've built
 - ### Taxi App - This is a taxi booking system program allowing users to create accounts, book taxis, view/edit account details, and generate bills for completed rides.